 What is Image Processing?

-Image processing is a method of performing specific operations on an image in order to get an enhanced image or to extract some information that is required from it.
-It is a type of signal processing in which input is an image and output may be image or information defining the features associated with that image.
+Image processing is a method of performing specific operations on an image to get an enhanced image or extract some information that is required from it.
+It is a type of signal processing in which input is an image and output may be an image or information defining the features associated with that image.
 Nowadays, image processing is amongst the most rapidly growing technologies and is an essential part of machine vision systems.
 It forms a core research area within the computer science discipline.